joeotine/Maze_Project/README.md

 #### MAZE PROJECT

-For my final foundations project, I did and submitted this.
+For my final ALX Software Engineering foundations project, I did and submitted this.
 It is a 3D maze raycasting game developed with SDL2 library and C.

 #### TECHNOLOGY STACK
 - SDL2 Library (To display graphics in the window)